The Longest Journey (video game): Development

 The player character, April Ryan, and several NPCs and objects were fully rendered by the development, who set them against a pre-rendered location that features minor animated sequences of objects and people.

 The title of the game is a reference to the quote by the Swedish diplomat Dag Hammarskjöld: "The longest journey is the journey inward, for he who has chosen his destiny has started upon his quest for the source of his being."
 Other inspirations for the game included Gabriel Knight: Sins of the Fathers, Neil Gaiman's The Sandman and The Books of Magic, Hellblazer, Swamp Thing, Buffy the Vampire Slayer, and Joss Whedon's writing in general.

-The Longest Journey was developed by a small internal team at Funcom led by Ragnar Tørnquist.
+The Longest Journey was developed by a small internal team at Norwegian company Funcom led by Ragnar Tørnquist.
 It was their first original project.
 Funcom put few restrictions on the developers except the budget (approx. $2–3 million) and the deadline.
 Since the team had to develop the game engine and most of the required tools from scratch, they struggled to release the game on time.
 For most of 1999, the team had to work overtime and during weekends to ultimately meet the deadline.
 In the original Norwegian release, April Ryan was voiced by the journalist Synnøve Svabø.

 First published by IQ Media Nordic in Norway in 1999, it was later localized for and released in France, the United Kingdom, Germany, Italy, Belgium, the Netherlands, Canada, Spain, Denmark, Finland, Sweden, Poland, Czech Republic, Russia, and the United States.
 The game was originally written and recorded in English, though most of the localizations were released before the English version.
 In October 2011, it was announced that The Longest Journey was being ported to iOS, with the article mainly focusing on the iPhone.